-In 1930 Hastie received his LL.B. degree from Harvard University.
+In 1930, Hastie received his LL.B. from Harvard University.
 Shortly afterwards he became a member of the Howard University School of Law faculty.
-Hastie was also admitted to the District of Columbia Bar in 1931 and practiced law with his cousin Charles Hamilton Houston who later became Dean of the Howard University Law School.
-Hastie returned to Harvard in 1933 to receive his J.D. degree.
+Hastie was also admitted to the District of Columbia Bar in 1931 and practiced law with his cousin Charles Hamilton Houston, who later became dean of the Howard University Law School.
+Hastie returned to Harvard in 1933 to receive an S.J.D.

 In March 1937, Hastie was appointed judge of the Federal District Court in the Virgin Islands by President Roosevelt, becoming the nation’s first African American Federal judge.
-Hastie served for two years, and then he resigned in 1939 to become Dean and Professor of Law at Howard University School of Law.
+Hastie served for two years, but he resigned in 1939 to become Dean and Professor of Law at Howard University School of Law.

-In 1946 President Harry Truman appointed Hastie Governor of the Virgin Islands, a post he held until 1949.
-William Hastie thus became the first African American to hold the post of governor of a US territory.
+In 1946, President Harry Truman appointed Hastie Governor of the Virgin Islands, a post he held until 1949.
+William Hastie thus became the first African American to hold the post of governor of a U.S. territory.
 In 1949, President Truman nominated Hastie for Judge of the Third United States Circuit Court of Appeals and on July 19, 1950 the Senate confirmed Hastie for the position.
 At that time, this was the highest judicial position held by an African American.
 He retired from the judgeship in 1971.